justinchoi001/liferay-learn-0/commerce/user-guide/getting-started/site-management-basics/sites-and-site-types/README.md

 ## Sites

 Liferay Commerce deployments consist of a hierarchy of Sites, Pages, Widgets, and Accounts.
 Creating and configuring a site in Liferay Commerce is one of the first steps to launching a store.
-You may use an [Accelerator]() to jump start your site, or create a blank site and add the Commerce widgets and pages you require.
+You may use an [Accelerator](../../accelerators/README.md) to jump start your site, or create a blank site and add the Commerce widgets and pages you require.

 Liferay Commerce is built on Liferay DXP.
 For more information about how Liferay DXP Sites work, see [Building a Site](https://help.liferay.com/hc/en-us/articles/360018171231-Building-a-Site).

-For a complete walk through of creating a B2B or B2C store from scratch see [User Guide Tutorials]().
+See the [Store Setup Overview](../../store-setup-overview/README.md) for more information on creating a store site.

 ## Site Types